-New Rules for Legal Paraprofessionals to Take Effect in December
+New Rules for Legal Paraprofessionals Delayed

-Published on October 30, 2024 Law Practice News
+Published on January 8, 2025 Law Practice News

 In August, the Supreme Court of Texas proposed new and amended rules that would allow licensed legal paraprofessionals and licensed court-access assistants to provide certain limited legal services to low-income Texans.
 The court order can be read here.
 Public comment on the rules can be made until November 1, 2024.
 The rules are expected to go into effect on December 1, 2024.